deepakb26/Basic-JS/README.md

 # Basic-JS

-Basic calculator App built using JS to get an understanding of the language
+a collection of simple programs built to get an understanding of JS
+- Basic calculator App
+- Counter app (on click)
+- Blackjack
+- Chrome Extension